chevere/docs/components/Filesystem.md

 ## Path

-A Path is a class implementing [PathInterface](Chevere\Interfaces\Filesystem\PathInterface).
-A Path is in charge of interact with filesystem paths.
+The `Chevere\Components\Filesystem\Path` class is in charge of interact with filesystem paths.

 ```php
 use Chevere\Components\Filesystem\Path;